Homological stability of topological moduli spaces: The canonical resolution of an -module over an -algebra

-We call two colored operads \emph{weakly equivalent}, if there is a zig-zag between them which consists of morphisms of operads that are weak homotopy equivalences on all spaces of operations.
+We call two coloured operads \emph{weakly equivalent} if there is a zig-zag between them that consists of morphisms of operads that are weak homotopy equivalences on all spaces of operations.